Estimating a density near an unknown manifold: a Bayesian nonparametric approach: Proofs of the main results

 \subsection{Proof of \thmref{main}}

-Theorem \ref{thm:main} is proved using \cite[Thm 5]{ghosal2007posterior}, which relies on two things: making sure that the prior probability distribution puts enough mass around the true density $f_0$ (Kullback-Leibler condition), and ensuring that most of its probability mass is concentrated on a subset of manageable entropy (entropy condition).
+Theorem \ref{thm:main} is proved using \cite[Thm 5]{ghosal2007posterior}, which relies on two things: making sure that the prior probability distribution puts enough mass around the true density $f_0$ (Kullback-Leibler condition), and ensuring that most of its probability mass is concentrated on a subset of manageable entropy (entropy condition). \newclem{Notice that \cite[Thm 5]{ghosal2007posterior} is expressed for a fixed true distribution $P_0$, but a careful look at the statement and at the proof of the theorem shows that this results extends straighforwardly to a true distribution $P_{0,n}$ depending on $n$, as their result is non-asymptotic in nature.}

 \begin{proof}[Proof of Theorem \ref{thm:main}]